irene2mana-T3A2-2023/SakuraPantryServer/README.md

 ### `eslint`

-A static code analysis tool that helps identify and fix patterns in JavaScript code, enhancing consistency and preventing bugs.
+A static code analysis [tool](https://eslint.org/) that helps identify and fix patterns in JavaScript code, enhancing consistency and preventing bugs.

 ### `eslint-config-prettier`

-Disables all ESLint rules that conflict with Prettier, ensuring seamless integration of ESLint with Prettier for code formatting.
+This [package](https://github.com/prettier/eslint-config-prettier) disables conflicting ESLint rules to ensure seamless integration with Prettier, optimizing code formatting consistency.

+### `eslint-plugin-import`

+This [plugin](https://github.com/import-js/eslint-plugin-import) enhances code quality and consistency by supporting linting of ES2015+ import/export syntax, helping prevent issues like misspelling in file paths and import names.

 ### `eslint-plugin-jest`

-Provides ESLint rules for Jest, helping to enforce best practices and catch common mistakes in Jest test files.
+This [plugin](https://github.com/jest-community/eslint-plugin-jest) provides ESLint rules specifically for Jest, aiding in enforcing best practices and identifying common errors in Jest test files.

 ### `eslint-plugin-prettier`

-Runs Prettier as an ESLint rule and reports differences as individual ESLint issues, integrating code formatting into the linting process.
+This [plugin](https://github.com/prettier/eslint-plugin-prettier) integrates Prettier into ESLint, running it as a rule and reporting format differences as ESLint issues, thus combining code formatting with linting.

 ### `jest`

-A delightful JavaScript testing framework with a focus on simplicity, providing a complete and ready-to-use testing solution.
+[Jest](https://jestjs.io/) is a simple yet comprehensive JavaScript testing framework, offering a ready-to-use solution for effective testing.

 ### `mongodb-memory-server`

-Spins up an actual/real MongoDB server programmatically from within Node.js, for testing or mocking during development.
+This [tool](https://github.com/nodkz/mongodb-memory-server) programmatically launches a real MongoDB server within Node.js for testing or development purposes.

 ### `nodemon`

-A utility that monitors for any changes in your source code and automatically restarts your server, enhancing the development experience.
+[Nodemon](https://www.npmjs.com/package/nodemon) is a utility that automatically restarts your server when code changes are detected, improving the development workflow.

 ### `prettier`

-An opinionated code formatter that supports multiple languages and integrates with most editors to ensure consistent code style across the project.
+[Prettier](https://prettier.io/) is an opinionated code formatter that supports multiple languages, ensuring a consistent code style throughout your project.

 ### `supertest`

-A SuperAgent-driven library for testing HTTP servers, allowing you to test your REST API endpoints.
+A [SuperAgent-driven](https://github.com/ladjs/supertest) library for testing HTTP servers, allowing you to test your REST API endpoints.

 ---